Bone conduction treatment determination and care pathway

 For a full list of Cochlear’s trademarks, please visit our Terms of Use page.

-*In the United States and Canada, the placement of a bone-anchored implant is contraindicated in children below the age of 5.
-In the United States, the Osia 2 System is cleared for children ages twelve and older.
-In Canada, the Osia 2 System is approved for children ages five and older.
+* In the United States and Canada, the placement of a bone-anchored implant is contraindicated in children below the age of 5.
+In the United States and Canada, the Osia System is indicated for children ages 5 and older.

-In the United States and Canada, the Nucleus System for single-sided deafness is cleared for children ages five and older
+In the United States and Canada, the Nucleus System for single-sided deafness is approved for children ages 5 and older